Please Join Us for One of Our Upcoming Virtual Open Houses!

 About Our Program

 AdventHealth Altamonte Springs, located in Altamonte Springs, Florida, is a 393-bed community hospital located in the greater Orlando metropolitan area.
 As Seminole County’s most preferred hospital, we are committed to improving the lives of people in our Central Florida community, and around the world.
-Services include a comprehensive spine and orthopedics institute, nationally recognized cardiac care, primary stroke center designation, a 28-bed critical care unit and expertly guided emergency medical services.
+Services include a comprehensive spine and orthopedics institute as well as a cancer institute, nationally recognized cardiac care, primary stroke center designation, a 28-bed critical care unit and expertly guided emergency medical services.
 Our staff takes pride in caring for each patient like a member of their own family, and with a steadfast devotion to our mission of extending the healing ministry of Christ.

 The Pharmacy Department’s dedication to excellence in patient care is exemplified in our Promise Statement: “We promise to provide the highest possible quality of pharmacy services that will result in optimal medication outcomes for our patients.
 We are committed to developing an environment that encourages excellence, teamwork and continuous quality improvement.”